UCR-UAS/Payload/README.md

 Payload functionalites:
 ========================
--Automatic detection, Localization, and Characterization: Will allow the UAS to automatically detect and localize ground targets without any human intervention.
+-ADLC: Will allow the UAS to automatically detect, characterize, and localize ground targets without any human intervention.

 -IMAGE PASS THROUGH: will allow for images to be passed directly from the camera to the ground station without any object